mlnoga/nightlight/README.md

 Download latest [binary releases](https://github.com/mlnoga/nightlight/releases) for Linux, Mac/Darwin and Windows on x86_64 bit processors with AVX2.

+Some sample data to play with: raw LRGB data for the [Orion Nebula M42](https://github.com/mlnoga/dataset-M42-LRGB).

 ## Capabilities

 * Read FITS files and normalize them to 32-bit floating point